siriusnottin/os/NOTES.md

 ### Specific things

-- Scroll Reverser
+- Scroll Reverser [^1]
   - With its config if possible
+- Autokbisw [^2]
+- Discord Activity
   - VS Code activity for Discord
   - Figma activity for Discord
+- Raycast custom plugins

 ## Configs to restore